Übersetzung durch Neil Mussett

 Processing of assigned cases by the judge

-If an assigned task is so closely connected with a task to be performed by the judge that it would not be expedient for them to be processed separately, the judge should deal with the entire matter.
+If an assigned task is so closely connected with a task to be performed by the judge that it would not be expedient for them to be processed separately, the judge is to deal with the entire matter.

 Section 7